City of London Artillery: Mobilisation

 The regiment was embodied on 1 September 1939, and on 3 September went to its war station defending London's Royal Docks.
 By November it was in Sussex helping to guard Southern England with 1st London Division.
 At first the regiment was equipped with four 4.5-inch howitzers of World War I vintage.
 In November 1939 the regiment provided a cadre for the formation of 56 (Newfoundland) Heavy Battery, RA.
 By the time the Battle of France opened, the regiment was in the Canterbury area, equipped with four 18-pounders and four 18/25-pounders.
 It provided a party to man anti-aircraft and light machine guns on small craft for the Dunkirk evacuation.
-By July the regiment was operating eight French-made 75mm guns of 1897 design and six 25-pounders; a later reorganisation gave it eight 75mm guns and four 4.5-inch howitzers.
+By July the regiment was operating eight French-made 75mm guns of 1897 design and six 25-pounders; a later reorganisation gave it eight 75 mm guns and four 4.5-inch howitzers.
 It appears to have been fully equipped with modern 25-pounders before proceeding overseas.
 On 18 November 1940 the division regained its historic number and was renumbered as the 56th (London) Infantry Division.